Informed/eventcatalog-sandbox/doc/deploy-eventcatalog-to-cloudfront-and-sso-with-terraform.md

 * Once you are logged in you should see the Home Page of the EventCatalog
 ![EventCatalog Home Page](images/eventcatalog_home_page.jpg)

 You can now start using the EventCatalog by updating the source files to fit your Domains, Services, and Events.

+## Improvements?
+Suggestions?
+Alternatives?

+Please feel free to comment or contact me if you find any bugs, issues or have suggestions for improvements!

+I am interested in hearing about alternatives to the [Widen/cloudfront-auth](https://github.com/Widen/cloudfront-auth) as it has not been updated in a while.

+## About the Author

+As the Chief Architect, Rob guides the evolution of the InformedIQ Software and Infrastructure.
+His experience spans the rise and fall of many technology lifecycles from machine vision, digitization of professional video production equipment, Internet Infrastructure, Wireless, E-commerce, Big Data, IoT, DevOps and Machine Learning.
+He has been a founder or a technical leader in several startups in Silicon Valley.

+Twitter: @rberger